Textualize/textual/docs/widgets/tabs.md

 - [x] Focusable
 - [ ] Container

-Construct a `Tabs` widget with strings or [Text][rich.text.Text] objects as positional arguments, which will set the label in the tabs.
+Construct a `Tabs` widget with strings or [Text][rich.text.Text] objects as positional arguments, which will set the labels in the tabs.
 Here's an example with three tabs:

 ```python
 def compose(self) -> ComposeResult: